 If you’re reading this article, you might be considering hiring a ghostwriter to write your book.
-Perhaps you don’t have the time (or expertise) to complete the task.
-Yet, working with a ghostwriter may seem like a mysterious undertaking; you might have many questions.
-Over the years, I’ve noticed that several prospective clients have the same basic misconceptions and confusions about a ghostwriter’s process.
+Perhaps you don’t have the time or patience to complete the task.
+For some, working with a ghostwriter may seem like a mysterious undertaking.
+Over the years, I’ve spoken to several prospective clients, who each seem to have the same basic misconceptions and confusions about a ghostwriter’s process.

-To clarify one basic point: If you hire me, you and I will form a powerful partnership and together we’ll create a book.
-However, you are the author of your book and will always retain all the rights for the work that we create together.
-You are a vital part of my ghostwriter’s process.
+Note: If you hire me, you and I will form a powerful partnership and together we’ll create a book.
+However, please understand that you are the author of your book.
+You will always retain all the rights for the work that we create together.
+You are a vital component of my ghostwriter’s process.

 Having over two decades of experience in this area, I want to share with you a few tips about working with a ghostwriter that will help make the project a success.